AdFabConnect/magentofuse/README.md

 - I wanted Magento to be fast and easy to skin
 - I wanted Magento to be fast and easy to embed new features

-Here you have adfab/magento, a Magento CE rocketed with the best modules and extensions ever created by fabulous people
+Here you have adfab/magento, a Magento CE rocketed with the best modules and extensions ever created by fabulous people.

+This project aims to ease your life as a Magento dev :
+- With Magento Fuse, you install a CE version of Magento in 1 line.
+The installation includes the database creation and sample upload (if you want).

 ##Composer
 - ivanchepurnyi (https://github.com/EcomDev/EcomDev_PHPUnit)